What Are Methylene Blue Drops? A Plain-English Guide to the Supplement

 Quality Red Flags to Avoid

-Because the methylene blue market includes a lot of repackaged industrial material, a little label literacy goes a long way.
-The clearest warning sign is the absence of grade information.
-If a product does not state that it is pharmaceutical-grade or USP-grade, and cannot show a certificate of analysis with heavy-metal limits, treat that silence as an answer.
-The same goes for products that are marketed as aquarium treatments, lab stains, or general-purpose dyes; those are not intended for human consumption regardless of how the listing is worded.
+Because the methylene blue market is full of repackaged industrial material, a little label literacy pays off fast.
+The clearest warning sign is missing grade information.
+If a product won't state that it's pharmaceutical-grade or USP-grade, and can't produce a certificate of analysis with heavy-metal limits, treat that silence as your answer.
+The same goes for anything marketed as an aquarium treatment, a lab stain, or a general-purpose dye.
+Those aren't meant for human consumption no matter how the listing is worded.

-Other red flags include missing or vague concentration figures, no third-party or independent lab testing, no clear manufacturer or company behind the brand, and packaging that does not protect the solution from light.
-Wildly low prices can also be a tell, because genuinely purified, tested material costs more to produce than a bulk dye.
-If a seller is reluctant to share testing documentation when asked, that reluctance is itself meaningful.
+Other red flags pile up quickly: missing or vague concentration figures, no third-party or independent lab testing, no clear manufacturer or company standing behind the brand, and packaging that doesn't shield the solution from light.
+A wildly low price can be a tell too, because genuinely purified, tested material costs more to produce than a bulk dye.
+And if a seller drags their feet when you ask for testing documentation, that hesitation is itself the answer.

-Buying from a transparent brand removes most of this guesswork.
-ZynoSupps publishes its standards and provides third-party testing for the ZynoBlue line, and like the rest of our catalog it ships through the same vetted supply chain as products such as our magnesium-glycinate and muscle-support-creatine.
-If you decide methylene blue drops are right for you, the ZynoBlue bundle pricing also makes stocking up straightforward, with the second unit at 25% off and the third at 50% off.
+Buying from a transparent brand strips most of this guesswork away.
+ZynoSupps publishes its standards and provides third-party testing for the ZynoBlue line, and like everything in our catalog it ships through the same vetted supply chain as products such as our magnesium-glycinate and muscle-support-creatine.
+If you decide methylene blue drops are right for you, the ZynoBlue bundle pricing also makes stocking up simple, since you buy 1 and get the next 25% off, so every second unit is 25% off.

 - No stated grade (pharmaceutical/USP) or no certificate of analysis.